TusharKukra/tusharkukra/README.md

 ### Glad to see you here:  ![Views](https://komarev.com/ghpvc/?username=mavericktk&color=blue)

 I'm a final year student pursuing Bachelors's in Computer Science 🎓 from UIET, MDU 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Competitive Programming & Mobile Developemnt (Flutter) 🕸️.
+I'm currently into Competitive Programming & Full Stack Developemnt 🕸️.

 <img align="right" height="250" width="375" alt="" src="https://github.com/MaverickTK/mavericktk/blob/main/gifs/coder.gif" />

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with C++, Flutter, MySQL, Tableau etc.
+- 🛠 &nbsp; I’m currently working with C++, MySQL, Tableau etc.
 - 🚀🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/mavericktk).
 - 💬 &nbsp; Ask me about anything [here](https://github.com/mavericktk/mavericktk/issues/)!
 I am happy to help.